sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^704]: "The Buddhist Vijñānavādin is still under discussion."

 Nor is there a (single) substance as “stream of consciousness”(as the stream is characterised by momentariness).
-Nor does it serve the end of experience and liberation of the stream (of consciousness) as it is not an entity (a substance) and is like rabbit's horn[^705].”Nor does he (Buddhist) accept any one of them[^706](as served by experience and liberation) since these being different from consciousness at the time of belonging to oneself, the end served by experience and liberation will not stand scrutiny[^707].
+Nor does it serve the end of experience and liberation of the stream (of consciousness) as it is not an entity (a substance) and is like rabbit's horn[^705].”Nor does he (Buddhist) accept any one of them[^706] (as served by experience and liberation) since these being different from consciousness at the time of belonging to oneself, the end served by experience and liberation will not stand scrutiny[^707].

 [^705]: "It is an empty concept not having validity."